How To Make Pine Resin Salve

 One of the thrills of exploring the plants in my local materia medica is stocking my first aid kit with locally sourced herbal preparations.
 Here in New England we are blessed with more than our fair share of evergreen trees, and in particular an abundant helping of white pine (Pinus strobus).
-The bark, leaves, and even cones of these trees can be beneficial for edible and therapeutic uses, and we’ve discussed multiple uses for pine needles before.
+The bark, leaves, and even cones of these trees can be beneficial for edible and herbal uses, and we’ve discussed multiple uses for pine needles before.
 And that sticky pine resin we’ve all gotten on our skin and clothes at some point?
 It’s not just an annoyance, it’s beneficial in our first aid kits, too!

 The resin from many types of evergreen trees is useful for this project and has been used historically as a topical preparation for wound care.
 While I’m focusing on white pine in this article, other species of pine (red, pitch, jack, ponderosa, piñon, etc.) as well as spruce and fir can also be called upon and harvested for this use.
 However, the resin from different evergreens will have different scents, some more “piney” smelling and some (like spruce and fir, in my experience) more “musky” smelling, and ultimately you may find that you prefer the scent of resin from particular types of trees or downright dislike the smell of resin from others!